-Prerequisite(s): Requires completion of HPE 303 and declared HPES major or approval of Academic Program Coordinator.
+Prerequisite(s): Requires completion of HPE 180 and HPE 303 and declared HPES major or approval of Academic Program Coordinator.

 This practicum course provides the opportunity for Exercise Science students to apply the knowledge and skills acquired through their programs of study in an intentional and focused manner as prescribed by accreditation standards.
-In addition, the students will enhance skills in assessment and EKG practical skills.
+In addition, students will enhance skills related to health and fitness assessments, exercise programming and effective communication with clients.
 A planned, supervised and evaluated practical experience that is relevant to the student's program is an essential component of an exercise science professional degree program.
-This opportunity can take place in a variety of agencies or organizations.
-Each program customizes practicum requirements to meet students' needs.